GRAINS-Soybean futures advance on hot, dry US weather forecast

 Market gains did not extend to wheat futures, which were weighed down by unimpressive U.S. export demand and expectations for large Russian shipments, traders said.

-India is in talks with Russia to import wheat to curb food inflation ahead of elections next year, four sources told Reuters.
+India is in talks with Russia to import wheat to curb food inflation, sources told Reuters.

-The most-active CBOT wheat contract Wv1 fell 7 cents to $5.90-3/4 a bushel and hovered near a June 1 low reached this week.

-(Reporting by Tom Polansek in Chicago, Additional reporting by Gus Trompiz in Paris and Enrico Dela Cruz in Manila Editing by Sherry Jacob-Phillips, David Goodman and Deepa Babington)
+(Reporting by Tom Polansek in Chicago, Additional reporting by Gus Trompiz in Paris and Enrico Dela Cruz in Manila; Editing by Sherry Jacob-Phillips, David Goodman, Deepa Babington and Cynthia Osterman)

 ((Thomas.Polansek@thomsonreuters.com))